pubnub/pubnub-api/objective-c/README.md

 # Pubnub
 ---

-Pubnub is an iOS Objective-C library wrapper for the Pubnub realtime messaging service [Pubnub.com](http://www.pubnub.com/).
+Pubnub is an iOS ARC support Objective-C library wrapper for the Pubnub realtime messaging service [Pubnub.com](http://www.pubnub.com/).

 ## Using Pubnub in your project